The Ultimate Guide to Buying Spy Cameras

 - Smoke Detector Spy Cameras: Everyone is already aware of the smoke detector and its blinking light.
 This camera hides inside the smoke detector, making it easy to capture footage of a specific hallway or room without much attention.

-- Nanny Spy Camera: Similar to hidden cameras, nanny cams are a specialized device meant to hide in plain sight.
+- Nanny Cam: Nanny Spy Cameras are similar to hidden cameras, they are a specialized device meant to hide in plain sight.
 Whether in the form of a teddy bear, alarm radio or phone charger, a nanny spy camera can help your family keep an eye on the nanny or babysitter whenever they’re in your home.

 - Outdoor Spy Camera: Install an outdoor spy camera by your porch, by the edge of your gutters or next to your garage.
 Outdoor spy cameras are made to stand up to the elements while recording footage throughout the day and night, allowing you to monitor the safety of your home’s entrance points.